Protem, Missouri

-Protem is an unincorporated community in southeastern Taney County, Missouri, United States.
-It is located on Route 125, and is approximately two miles north of the Missouri-Arkansas state line.
+Protem (/proʊˈtɛm/ proh-TEM) is an unincorporated community in southeastern Taney County, Missouri, United States.
+It is located on Missouri Route 125, and is approximately 2 mi north of the Missouri-Arkansas state line.
 Protem is part of the Branson, Missouri Micropolitan Statistical Area.

 A post office called Protem has been in operation since 1875.
-The name comes from pro tem (Latin for "temporary"), because first settlers could not settle on a name and a temporary one (which became permanent) was needed.
+The name comes from pro tem, a common abbreviation of the Latin term pro tempore ("for the time being"), because the community's first settlers could not decide on a name and a temporary one (which became permanent) was needed.